 The Co-Optimus Review of Attack on Titan 2 is based on the Xbox One version of the game.
 A copy of the game was provided by the publisher for review purposes.

-The Co-Op Experience: Players are able to take on missions cooperatively in Another World mode.
-For the Nintendo Switch version of the game, local wireless play is supported as well.
-Another World supports a max of four players online or locally.
+The Co-Op Experience: Players are able to take on Scout Missions cooperatively with up to three other players online in Another World mode.
 Note: It is possible to play the campaign missions with a friend online, but there are some very specific steps each player has to follow in order to so.
 Players should be in contact with one another via voice chat in order to coordinate this, and it may take a few tries to get it to work.
 Additionally, only the host gets any story progress when doing this.
 Many thanks to our readers for sending in this tip.
 The joining player needs to be in the lobby/hub area of the "Another World" mode The host player then goes to the appropriate NPC in the story mode that starts the next campaign mission (indicated by a red exclamation over the NPC's head) The host player then presses the "Distress Call" button The joining player should then look for the host player's in-game character/avatar within the lobby area (they'll have an "SOS" over their head) The joining player will need to interact with the host player's avatar and join the mission before another player does so

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.